EtienneEs/Wing_disc-alignment/README.md

 Each sheet of this Excel file corresponds to one analysed wing imaginal disc, containing the x-value, the intensity value and the x-correction value.
 The x-correction value will be used to normalize the x-values.
-Once the data is preprocessed it will be merged and aligned in two databases.
-In database one __<name>\_no\_min_sub.xlsx__ the raw data loaded.
+Once the data is preprocessed it will be merged and aligned in two databases:

+- __filename_min_sub.xlsx__ the intensity of each wing imaginal disc is normalized.
+The intensity values are subsrtracted with the lowest intensity value of the set/wing imaginal disc.
+- __filename_no\_min\_sub.xlsx__ no normalization is performed

-In the second database __<name>\_min\_sub__, the intensity is normalized by substraction of the minimum intensity value.
-(This normalization does not change the relative Intensity differences therefore the Intensity profile is not changed.)
+This normalization does not change the relative Intensity differences, therefore the Intensity profile is not changed.
 For both datasets/databases the average, the standard deviation and the number of values in each row are calculated.
 Further the database is exported as excel file and a comparison plot is generated.